 - Track 2.
 Applied Methodologies and Foundations.

-RTAS’23 follows a double-blind peer reviewing process: author identities and affiliations will not be revealed to reviewers.
-Authors will have the opportunity to provide a rebuttal of reviews before acceptance decisions are made, solely to provide clarifications and correct misconceptions.
-The rebuttal will not allow authors to introduce new material beyond the original submission, or promise such material for the camera-ready version.
+RTAS’24 follows a double-anonymous peer reviewing process: author identities and affiliations will not be revealed to reviewers.
+Authors will have the opportunity to provide a response to reviews before acceptance decisions are made, solely to provide clarifications and correct misconceptions.
+The response will not allow authors to introduce new material beyond the original submission, or promise such material for the camera-ready version.
 There will be an optional evaluation process for accepted papers that assesses the reproducibility of the work.

 Track 1: Systems and Applications

-This track focuses on research of an empirical nature pertaining to applications, runtime software, and hardware architectures for time-sensitive or embedded systems.
-Applied systems papers that target embedded systems do not necessarily need to consider timing issues.
+This track focuses on research of an empirical nature pertaining to (system- or component-) level analysis, optimization, and verification, as well as applications, runtime software, and hardware architectures for time-sensitive systems.
 Topics relevant to this track include, but are not limited to: